It’s the Divorce Time of the Year

 Substance abuse, depression, and other mental illnesses can certainly take a toll on a marriage.
 Individuals struggling with any of these should seek the help of a professional.

 Infidelity, whether physical or emotional, is an increasing problem in today’s world.
 While some couples try to salvage marriage after one party has been unfaithful, sometimes the trust simply can’t be rebuilt.

 Money is one of the most common topics in heated martial debates.
-Overspending and debt can cause extra strain on marriage.
+Overspending and debt can cause extra strain on the marriage.
 Opposing financial priorities and financial infidelity are also areas that can be detrimental to a marriage.

 Often differences in individual families and how you were raised can cause conflict in your marriage.
-Opinions from friends and family about your spouse can also weigh heavily on your mind, making you focus on negative aspects of your marriage.
+Opinions from friends and family about your spouse can also weigh heavily on your mind, making you focus on the negative aspects of your marriage.

 Marriage Should Never Feel Impossible

 You likely have one of these areas that could be considered a point of conflict in your marriage.
 Marriage isn’t easy, but it shouldn’t feel impossible.
 It requires both parties being committed to making it a success.
 At Burton Law, we highly recommend attempting marriage counseling with a professional before seeking the help of an attorney.